Eurocopter AS350 Écureuil: Indian assembly line

-A new H125 Final Assembly Line (FAL) will be set up in India, together with Tata Advanced Systems, intended to serve both the local and export markets.
-The first Made in India helicopter, with EASA-certified quality assurance, is expected to be delivered in 2026.
+On 26 January 2024, while the French president, Emmanuel Macron, was in India as the chief guest of the Republic Day parade, Airbus Helicopters announced its partnership with the Tata Group to establish a Final Assembly Line (FAL) in India for helicopter production.
+The FAL would deliver the H125 for civilian markets in India and South Asia.
+The facility would be set up by the Tata Advanced Systems along with Airbus within 24 months with the first Made in India helicopter, with EASA-certified quality assurance, expected to be produced in 2026.
+The facility's location was yet to be decided by the companies.
 Ten helicopters will be assembled each year, potentially increasing to 20, 30, or 50 in the future.
 As of July 2024, 500 units are expected to be produced in 20 years.
 The H125 base variant produced in India, will cost above Euro 3.2 million.
-Initially Airbus initially identified 8 locations to become potential sites for the FAL, which was reduced to four by January 2025.
-In May 2025, it was decided the new site will be erected in the Vemagal Industrial Area of Kolar, Karnataka.

 On 23 July 2024, TASL and Airbus signed the deal for production.
 The H125's engine and gearbox will come from France, the main airframe from Germany, and the tail boom from Spain.
 The component assemblies to be done in India include avionics and mission systems, flight controls, hydraulic circuits, fuel system and the engine.

+As of July 2024, Airbus identified 8 locations to become potential sites for the FAL, which was shortlisted to four by January 2025.
+The sites were located in Uttar Pradesh, Gujarat, Andhra Pradesh and Karnataka.
+In May, it was decided the new site will be erected in the Vemagal Industrial Area of Kolar, Karnataka.
+This would be the fourth such assembly line for the helicopter in the world.
+The first helicopter is expected to be delivered in early 2027.

+On 26 February 2025, the Indian Army chief, General Upendra Dwivedi, visited the Airbus facility in France where he was demonstrated the military capabilities of the helicopter.
 On 28 August, Airbus Helicopters signed a contract with Mahindra Aerostructures Pvt.
 Ltd. (MAPL) as part of which MAPL will supply the main fuselage of the H125 helicopter.
 The manufacturing is expected to begin immediately at MAPL's existing plant in Bengaluru with the first unit scheduled to be delivered in 2027.

-The first helicopter is now expected to be delivered in early 2027.
+The H125 is reportedly one of the frontrunner in the Reconnaissance and Surveillance Helicopters (RSH) tender launched in August 2026.

+On 17 February 2026, the Prime Minister of India, Narendra Modi, and the President of France, Emmanuel Macron, virtually inaugurated the Final Assembly Line at Vemegal from Mumbai.
+The investment in the programme will likely exceed ₹1000 billion.